Advances and challenges in single-molecule electron transport: Model based analytical results

 We thus conclude that even in the case where $\mH$ exhibits zero eigenvalues, the main ideas of the analyses outlined here remain valid.
 Basically, the multiplicity of the roots of two polynomials has to be determined with graphical rules.
 For bipartite systems this implies counting radicals.
-If the number of radicals in the nominator determinants of \eqref{et29} exceeds the one in the denominator, then the transmission at zero energy is suppressed.
+If the number of radicals in the numerator determinants of \eqref{et29} exceeds the one in the denominator, then the transmission at zero energy is suppressed.

-The precise value of the transmission is going to depend on the cut-off mechanism and therefore is somewhat subtle to predict.
+The precise value of the transmission is going to depend on the cut-off mechanism.
 It can be determined, {\it e.g.}, by small violations of the symmetric form \eqref{et25} as they are brought about by next-nearest neighbor terms or variations in on-site potentials.
-Alternatively, also the tunnel coupling $\Gamma{=}\ci(\mS{-}\mS^\dagger){=}\GL{+}\GR$ can serve as a cut-off.
-A first discussion of the situation has been given by \textcite{Stuyver2017}.
+Alternatively, also the tunnel coupling $\Gamma{=}\ci(\mS{-}\mS^\dagger){=}\GL{+}\GR$ can serve as a cut-off; for a first discussion see \textcite{Stuyver2017}.